The United States of America and the United Nations are repeating Iraq-style mistakes in Somalia, writes a former Pentagon official, Michael Rubin

 Secretary of State Pompeo and USAID administrator Mark Green have doubled down on their predecessors’ policy to channel all money through Mogadishu.
 While the State Department tells itself it is alleviating suffering and stabilizing the Somali state, it is in reality fueling corruption, enabling Al Qaeda’s expansion, facilitating the ambitions of U.S. adversaries, and undercutting democracy.

-To channel all aid through Mogadishu, the State Department and USAID apparently believe, both strengthens Somalia’s recovery and reinforces the sanctity of Africa’s borders.
+To channel all aid through Mogadishu, the State Department and USAID apparently believe, both strengthen Somalia’s recovery and reinforces the sanctity of Africa’s borders.
 The border issue is a red herring.
 Somaliland’s borders are set by map and treaty.

 The bigger problem is corruption.
 Transparency International now ranks Somalia as the world’s most corrupt country: worse than Afghanistan, Iraq, and Venezuela.
 Rather than build Somalia, flooding Mogadishu with cash fuels corruption that undermines its recovery.
 Dumping cash on Somalia will no more fuel progress than dumping billions in Iraq and Afghanistan did.